Results matter, especially after an arrest. See how our past successes have helped our former clients.

-Roman Seleznev was recently sentenced to 27 years in prison for hacking into both small business and large financial institutions.
-He had a surprisingly amount of 2.9 million credit card numbers in his laptop.
+Roman Seleznev was recently sentenced to 27 years in prison for hacking into both small businesses and large financial institutions.
+He had a surprising amount of 2.9 million credit card numbers on his laptop.
 The trial has gained international attention as the 32-year-old hacker is the son of a member of the Russian Parliament.
 Valery Seleznev, said his son was kidnapped and he is innocent.
 Russian authorities respond to the arrest and express it violated a 1999 treaty.
 The sentencing is simply too harsh as he may not survive that long in jail.
-Prosecutors support the sentencing and estate he is a cyber crime pioneer and revered credit card hacker who initiated online crime and helped this market grow.
-Contact a Los Angeles cyber crime attorney if you have been involved in a computer-related crime.
+Prosecutors support the sentencing and estate he is a cybercrime pioneer and revered credit card hacker who initiated online crime and helped this market grow.
+Contact a Los Angeles cybercrime attorney if you have been involved in computer-related crime.

 Our firm has handled breaking high-end federal cases and we are fully equipped to handle yours.
-If your or a loved one has been suspected of a crime, contact an Los Angeles crime attorney today to talk about your case or to schedule your initial consultation.
+If you or a loved one has been suspected of a crime, contact a Los Angeles crime attorney today to talk about your case or to schedule your initial consultation.
 We can help you find your options to present your defense.